Introduction to Information Systems and Digital Transformation

 Mots-clés

-Information systems, digital technologies, challenges, decision-making with information systems, information systems professions, information, technologies, organization
+Information systems, digital technologies, decision-making with information systems, information systems professions, information, technologies, organization

 Prérequis